Symptoms of Poisoning Requiring

 Has swallowed a caustic substance

-fit in this category.
-Caustic substances can burn twice -- once
+category.
+Caustic substances can burn twice -- once when

 Use Activated Charcoal to Absorb Poison